 57% of UK mortgage holders are on a fixed rate deal, which of course means they are unaffected by this development, but some may be on short term deals with as little as two years left before the fixed rate period ends.
 They may now be concerned that a more expensive deal is on the cards when the time comes.

-Taking a look at the increase in interest rates, Head of Ison Harrison’s Residential Property department, David Bancroft, had this to say:
+Taking a look at the increase in interest rates, Head of Ison Harrison’s Residential Property department, Jenny Bland, had this to say:

 “The new interest rate rise will benefit fixed rate borrowers who fixed their mortgages when rates were at their lowest, plus savers with building societies.
 We shouldn’t overlook the impact this will have on those looking to get on the property ladder for the first time or those with tracker mortgages.
 It will also be interesting to see if anyone with a savings account at their bank will benefit from the rate rise.”